yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/policies-guide.md

 weight: 1
 ---

-## <a name="security-policy-example"></a>Security Policy Example
+## Security Policy Example

-A Tyk policy looks just like the session object that is used when you create a new access token:
+A Tyk policy looks just like the session object that is used when you create a new key:

 ```{.copyWrapper}
 {